sahilbadyal/sahilbadyal.github.io/_posts/2018-02-24-if-the-evolution-was-a-deeplearning-algo.md

 Survival function has to be maximized for any epoc.
 The ultimate aim of evolution is to increase the survival.
 Loss function will be inverse of Survival function which is extinction function.
 But like every algorithm, some features/representations are unable to optimize this function and hence are erased and replaced by new representations.

-Since this entire architecture is having layers of parameters having tree-like structure, it is quite apt to call it a  deep learning algorithm.
+Since this entire architecture is having layers of parameters, with every layer holing feature representation, and having tree-like structure, it is quite apt to call it a  deep learning algorithm.
 I am quite sure we will keep evolving and adjusting until this  model is killed by OOM.
-In that case we hope we will find a new machine to run this model.
+In that case I hope we will find a new machine to run this model.

 In the words of Elon Musk

-"It's OK to have your eggs in one basket as long as you control what happens to that basket."
+>"It's OK to have your eggs in one basket as long as you control what happens to that basket."